Mustapha El Biyaz

-Mustapha El-Biyaz (also spelled El-Biaz; born 12 February 1960, in Taza) is a retired Moroccan football defender.
+Mustapha El-Biyaz (also spelled El-Biaz; born 12 December 1960) is a retired Moroccan football defender.

 Career

 El Biyaz played club football for KAC Marrakech in the Botola.
 He also had a brief "spell" with F.C.
 Penafiel in the Portuguese Liga during the 1987–88 season.
 El Biyaz played for the Morocco national football team at the 1984 Summer Olympics and in the 1986 FIFA World Cup finals.
 In 2006, he was selected by CAF as one of the best 200 African football players of the last 50 years.